isomerpages/govtech-stp/_traveller-resources/Info on Stay Home Notice/shn-electronic-monitoring-device.md

 Click [here](https://www.ica.gov.sg/news-and-publications/media-releases/media-release/all-incoming-travellers-including-returning-residents-long-term-pass-holders-work-pass-holders-and-their-dependants-serving-their-stay-home-notice-outside-of-dedicated-facilities-to-don-electronic-monitoring-device) for more information on the ICA issued Device and [here](https://www.mom.gov.sg/newsroom/press-releases/2020/0803-all-incoming-travellers-shn-outside-of-dedicated-facilities-to-don-electronic-monitoring-device) for the MOM issued device.-->

-### Return and Disposal of the Electronic Monitoring Devices after SHN
+### Return of Gateway Device after SHN

-At the end of the SHN period, ICA officers will contact the user to collect the <u>gateway device</u>. <b><u>Please do not dispose the gateway device.</u></b><br/><br/>
-You are required to dispose the wristband device based on existing e-waste disposal methods <a href="https://www.nea.gov.sg/our-services/waste-management/3r-programmes-and-resources/e-waste-management/where-to-recycle-e-waste">here</a>.
+Travellers will be contacted at the end of their SHN period by ICA for the return of their gateway device.
+They may, however, dispose the wristband based on existing <a href="https://www.nea.gov.sg/our-services/waste-management/3r-programmes-and-resources/e-waste-management/where-to-recycle-e-waste">e-waste disposal methods.</a>.

 <!--<table>